This section includes application forms and general information for new and existing dog owners.

 - Is my property suitable for a dog?
 Is it fenced or will your dog wander and cause a nuisance?
 If you are renting, are you allowed to have a dog and if you have to leave your current rental, will you be able to find somewhere that allows dogs?

-- Where will I be in 2 years?
-5 years?
-Remember dogs live to around 15 years, meaning you are making a 15 year commitment to care for that dog.
+- Where will I be in two years?
+Or five years?
+Remember dogs live to around 15 years, meaning you are making a 15- year commitment to care for that dog.
 If you will soon be leaving school and starting work or going to university, what will happen to your dog?
 Too often parents are left to care for animals their children can no longer care for or have lost interest in.
 Will your parents be prepared to take over your responsibility?

 Please take the time to consider whether it's the right time for you to take on a dog.
-Too often Councils are left to deal with complaints about barking and wandering dogs that have been bought or taken on by their owners on impulse, only to become a nuisance 6 months down the track.
+Too often councils are left to deal with complaints about barking and wandering dogs that have been bought or taken on by their owners on impulse, only to become a nuisance six months down the track.
 If you have the slightest doubt, please, please don't get that cute puppy.
-It's not fair on the dog and it's not fair on your neighbours and Council staff who have to deal with the resulting problem behaviour.
+It's not fair on the dog and it's not fair on your neighbours and c ouncil staff who have to deal with the resulting problem behaviour.

 Dog Control Policy and Practices Report

 Section 10A of the Dog Control Act 1996 requires the Council to report on its dog control policies and practices for the financial year.
-Click here to read the Dog Control Policy and Practices Report.
+You can read the latest Animal Control Policy and Practices Report.